enkidevs/curriculum/web/html/images/image-alt.md

 The reason is, you want to prevent screen readers from reading any acronyms as single words like "Usa map".

-If you really must use acronyms you should add a space after each letter like in the example below:
+If you really must use acronyms you should add a space after each letter:
 ```html
 `<img src="usa-map.jpg"
     alt="U S A map">`